mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-batch.md

 ## Overview

+!!! warning
+    Tower's Google Cloud Batch support is in Beta — more features will be added as Nextflow GCB support is enhanced over time.

 !!! note "Requirements"
     This guide assumes you have an existing [Google Cloud Account](https://console.cloud.google.com).
 Sign-up for a free account [here](https://cloud.google.com/).